-Offsetting that reputation is an educated labour force, world-class infrastructure, cheap nuclear-powered electricity and relatively affordable land.
+Offsetting that reputation is an educated labor force, world-class infrastructure, cheap nuclear-powered electricity and relatively affordable land.

-Such advantages have helped attract big groups such as Google, which has its headquarters for southern Europe in Paris, and Amazon, which opened a new logistics centre in June and has plans for another site.
+Such advantages have helped attract big groups such as Google (GOOG.O), which has its headquarters for southern Europe in Paris, and Amazon (AMZN.O), which opened a new logistics center in June and has plans for another site.

-According to Ernst and Young, France is also the favourite choice for companies setting up industrial plants in Europe, despite the long-term decline in France's manufacturing base.
+According to Ernst and Young, France is also the favorite choice for companies setting up industrial plants in Europe, despite the long-term decline in France's manufacturing base.

 Ernst and Young counted 171 new manufacturing plants set up by foreign firms in France last year, well ahead of Germany, with 121, and Britain, with 92.